cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 **Note on multiple Species:** The pipeline is designed for **one and the same species**.
 This is due to that transcript summarization i must be performed using the same refence GFF file.
 If multiple species are used, then run multiple pipeline runs, defined by unique project IDs.

 **nextflow profiles {PipelineProfile}**
 The pipeline is designed for three different profiles/main configurations.<br>
-- rnaseq.
-Sequencing of a mRNA libraries.
+- rnaseq: Sequencing of a mRNA libraries generated at CTG.
-- rnaseq_total:
+- rnaseq_total: Sequencing of total RNA libraries generated at CTG.
-- uroscan
+- uroscan: The UroScanSeq pipeline.
+Processing and generation of *bladderreports* as part of the UroSCan project.

 ## Running the ctg-rnaseq pipeline
+The pipeline is intiated by executing a driver script `rnaseq-driver`.
+The diver will:
+- Prime a work directory (copy scripts and configs to this dir)
+- Check the SampleSheet (illegal characters, indexes etc).
+See SampleSheet below.
+- Generate a run/project-specific nextflow config.
+- Initiate the `nextflow-main` piepline script.

 1. Retrieve (or build) the **Singularity container(s)**.
 Containers are specified in:
 2. Add the correct .sif paths to:
  	- `nextflow.config`